-Working with one of our healthcare communications agency partners DeltaKN we produced a series of medical training videos for their client Boehringer Ingelheim.
-The series is designed to support the decision-making process around the pre-hospital diagnosis of patients with potential stroke symptoms.
+We produced a series of medical training videos for Boehringer Ingelheim, managed by healthcare training agency DeltaKN .
+The series supports the decision-making process around the pre-hospital diagnosis of patients with potential stroke symptoms.
 The four scenarios that our films have dramatised give viewers the opportunity to interact with the patient stories and apply what they have learnt.

 The videos are embedded into a training platform which facilitates interactive decision making where the consequences of those decisions play out in what we have term a 'branch narrative' video.
 The user watches a video clip which concludes with a series of multiple choice options for consideration based on the clip they have just viewed.
 The viewer's response will then determine how the story continues!